-Many of the wines we sell here at Seaboard are made by producers with the best interest of their environment, land and vines in mind.
-However, due to the time commitment and expense of becoming certified as an organic producer, very few of them undertake the process.
-Since it isn’t always obvious by looking at the label, we’ve gone through the store and tagged over 100 wines (and growing) that are made with organic, biodynamic and/or sustainable practices.
-You’ll find these wines throughout the store, designated with our ‘Earth Friendly’ logo.
+Most of the wines we sell here at Seaboard are made by producers with the best interest of their environment, land and vines in mind.
+However, due to the time commitment and expense of becoming certified as an organic producer, only a small percentage of them undertake the process.

 As for the chemicals, it’s important to remember that, unlike with most other crops, quality-minded grape growers seek to minimize yields in their pursuit of exceptional quality.
 This makes many synthetic chemicals unnecessary.
 Furthermore, estates are tied to their vineyard sites for decades or even centuries, therefore these growers want to protect their valuable land and treat it as well as possible.